-Table 4.1 Mannering Colliery attended noise monitoring results - Q2 2019
+Table 4.1 Mannering Colliery attended noise monitoring results - December 2019

 Notes: 1.
-Modifying factor correction for low frequency noise in accordance with fact sheet C of the NPfl (refer Section 2.2).
+Modifying factor correction for low frequency noise in accordance with Fact sheet C of the NPfl (refer to Section 2.2).

 2. For assessment purposes the $L{Amax}$ and the $L{A1,1 minute}$ are interchangeable.